 Australian University Sport (AUS) is proud to work in partnership with the Australian Sport Anti Doping Authority (ASADA), the International University Sports Federation (FISU) and the World Anti Doping Agency (WADA) to ensure all AUS members and student athletes at AUS events and in high peformance pathways, have access to consistently high quality anti doping education.

 Anti Doping FACT SHEET

-As a requirement of participation at AUS events, from 2018, participants and team managers will be required to complete the ASADA Anti Doping Level 1 and Level 2 online certification.
+As a requirement of participation at AUS events, participants and team managers will be required to complete the ASADA Anti Doping Level 1 and Level 2 online certification.
 Level 1 certification will be compulsory for all participants and team officials.
 Team officials and participants in Division 1 competitions will be required to also complete the Level 2 certification.
 To access the ASADA online certification visit the ASADA Education portal.